What is the ‘eSIM’ in the Apple Watch Series 3 and Series 4?

 The eSIM has a number of advantages over conventional SIMs, which we explore below.
 Let’s see how these ideas tie together.

-The Australian Apple Watch (Version 3) released in September 2017 is going to have an eSIM.
+The Australian Apple Watch (Version 3) was released in September 2017 and was one of the first devices to feature an eSIM.
 The major difference with the eSIM, as opposed to a standard physical SIM, from a user’s point of view is that they can now access the internet directly from their Apple Watch, rather than needing to pair it with an iPhone using a ‘hotspot’.
-The most likely use cases for the new watch are circumstances in which the user is exercising or has laid their phone down and is away from it at the time they want to use the watch.
+The most common use cases for the eSIM watches are circumstances in which the user is exercising or has laid their phone down and is away from it at the time they want to use the watch.
 For example, when out for a run.

-Space saving : eSIMs are physically smaller than their even Nano SIM physical equivalents.
-That means the new Apple Watch is able to retain the same physical dimensions (38mm x 42mm) of it’s predecessors.
+eSIMs are physically smaller than their even Nano SIM physical equivalents.
+That means the Apple Watch Series 3 was able to retain the same physical dimensions (38mm x 42mm) of its predecessors.
 Previous smart watches with built in physical SIM trays (for example the LG Sportwatch) have had to be delivered in larger physical form factors in order to accommodate the SIM tray and the electronics to read it.

-Data Only : The Apple watch will support data only plans, so no Dick Tracy watch talking with this particular device.
-Users will be able to use Skype and other VoIP apps from their wrist if they’d like to.
+The Apple watch supports data only plans, so no Dick Tracy watch talking with this particular device.
+Users are able to use Skype and other VoIP apps from their wrist if they’d like to.

-Qualcom Chip : In a break from Apple’s previous supplier (Intel), the Apple Watch’s eSIM is likely to be built into a Qualcom chip – which has better power performance than the Intel equivalent.
-That means your Apple Watch battery will last longer.
+In a break from Apple’s previous supplier (Intel), the Apple Watch’s eSIM is built into a Qualcomm chip – which has better power performance than the Intel equivalent.
+That means your Apple Watch battery now lasts longer.

 There has been a lot of talk about eSIMs recently.
-Actual use of one, in such a small device hasn’t materialised before now.
-It’s not surprising Apple are first to market with such an innovative product.
+Actual use of one, in such a small device, hadn’t materialised in such a popular way, before the release of the Apple Watch Series 3.
+It’s not surprising Apple were first to market the first successful and innovative Smartwatch.

 The eSIM isn’t an entirely new idea, either to Apple or the broader industry.
 The concept has already undergone considerable research (see below).
 It has been in use since March 2016 in the 9.7-inch iPad Pro, Wi-Fi + Cellular model.
 That particular roll out was not a storming commercial success.
 Others, too, including Samsung, have prototyped eSIM technology in watches before – as we cover below.